PeterHoghtonDigital/cpp-gui-template/README.md

 It uses only free and open-source software, tools and libraries under permissive licenses, including **VSCodium**, **Clang**, **CMake**, **Ninja**, **GLFW**, **GLAD**, **ImGui** and **Git**.
 It is designed as a ready-to-use starting point for developing or experimenting with modern C++ and OpenGL on **Windows**, **macOS**, and **Linux**.

-The OpenGL implementation is intentionally kept simple - it is designed to be easy to understand, modify, and replace - not to provide a complete rendering framework or prescribe an architecture.
-It is suitable for developers who simply want a working OpenGL + ImGui setup without having to configure everything themselves, as well as those who intend to build their own rendering framework on top of it.
+The project is intended as a starting point, not a complete rendering framework or prescribed architecture.
+The OpenGL implementation intentionally avoids introducing wrapper classes, rendering APIs or unnecessary abstractions.
+Instead, related operations are grouped together by responsibility, such as window creation, shader and geometry management, and rendering.
+This keeps the examples easy to understand while also providing a practical foundation for future development.
+These sections can be extracted almost directly into your own window, shader, mesh or renderer classes without first having to reorganize the project.

 ## Features